gabeart10/usr-share-skilstak/README.md

 # /usr/share/skilstak

+This is a [GitHub repo][] in case you are finding it from the file system.

 Everything to setup a single multi-user Ubuntu Linux host (like code.skilstak.io).
 We take a minimal approach to altering what comes with the system so that students become familiar with what to expect